6-Data Visualization with ggplot2

 Let’s apply the ggplot command above to create a scatter plot.

 Definition - Scatter plot: A plot with two axes, each representing a different variable.
-Each individual observation is showing using a single point.
+Each individual observation is shown using a single point.
 The position of the point is determined by the value of the variables assigned to the x and y axes for that observation.

-Task 2.1.1: Make a scatter plot of the cocoa percentage and the rating a chocolate bar received.
+Make a scatter plot of the cocoa percentage and the rating a chocolate bar received.

 • Using chocolate data : chocolateData